• Skip to primary navigation

 This recipe is naturally gluten-free, grain-free, low-carb, and keto.
 However, here are some substitutions to fit more diets:

-• For Paleo, use coconut palm sugar instead of a keto sweetener and paleo-compliant chocolate chips.
+• For Paleo, replace the allulose with ยผ cup coconut palm sugar and use paleo-compliant chocolate chips.

 • For Dairy-Free and Vegan, use dairy-free chocolate chips.